 Don’t judge.
-Nacho cheese sauce is powerful stuff.
+Nacho cheese dip is powerful stuff.

 Tips for Cheese Sauce Success

-Here are a few tips to help make sure your nacho cheese sauce is a success:
+Here are a few tips to help make sure your homemade nacho cheese recipe is a success:

 - Make sure to cook the flour in the butter for one minute.
 This helps cook out the “floury” flavor.